Kotlin/dataframe/docs/StardustDocs/topics/createAccessor.md

 <!---END-->

-To explicitly specify column name pass it as an argument:
+Column name is defined by the variable name.
+To explicitly specify column name you should pass it as an argument:

 <!---FUN createColumnAccessorRenamed-->